 By: Sharon Aron Baron

-A City of Coral Springs employee received a surprise hero’s welcome from friends and colleagues on Monday after her return from a six-month deployment in Kuwait.
+A City of Coral Springs employee received a surprise hero’s welcome from friends and colleagues after her return from a six-month deployment in Kuwait.

 When they approached city hall, Sample Road was lined with supporters waving flags and holding welcome home signs.
 Members of the Coral Springs Police and Fire Department were also on hand as well along with fellow service members.